 - Cave House for 2

-- Self-catering; food shops and restaurants nearby
+- Self-catering; breakfast available, restaurants nearby

 - Adults only